MycroftAI/skill-date-time/README.md

 ## Examples
 * "What time is it?"
 * "What time is it in Paris?"
-* "Show me the time"
+* "Show me the time."
 * "What's the date?"
-* "Tell me the day of the week"
+* "Tell me the day of the week."
 * "What day is Memorial Day 2020?"

 ## Category